SuhailArshad1122/astral_sh_UV/README.md

 - 💾 Disk-space efficient
 - ⏬ Installable without Rust or Python
 - 💻 Supports macOS, Linux, and Windows
+- 👌 UV is updated itself, if isntalled via standalone installer

 It is as simple to use as you have, imagined